Countess Henrietta Danneskiold-Samsøe is the woman behind Holmegaard.

 Unfortunately the count died in the same year without having received the King’s permission.
 His widow decided to continue her deceased husband’s project when she received royal permission to build the glassworks.
 The glassworks was built in a bog mainly because there was plenty of fuel (peat) to continuously heat the glass furnaces.
 The first glass production began in Holmegaard in 1825.

 Only green glass was produced to begin with but later clear glass was produced at the wish of Countess Henriette following the example of the Bohemian glass tradition.
 And so it came about that the Danish glass industry was founded by a woman and mother of seven children.

-The history of Holmegaard Glassworks is the story of a couple of small glass factories in a peat bog that, over the course of 175 years, became part of a large, modern group.
+The history of Holmegaard Glassworks is the story of a few small glass factories in a peat bog that over the course of 175 years became part of a large, modern group.

-Website of Holmegaard
+Website by Holmegaard